 Board Director Bios

-Andrew Rowe – Vice Chair
+Andrew Rowe – Acting Chair

 He has served the community sector for almost 20 years, including as a board director and chair for a disability advocacy organisation, the ACT Council of Social Service, and is currently a board director of Common Ground Canberra, and Vice Chair of ACTCOSS.